-Finale’s Setup Wizard makes it easy to specify the look of any new piece, including the fonts used for music and text.
-You can also quickly transform the appearance of any existing piece by changing fonts, and that’s what we’ll look at today.
-Let’s start with this example:
+Finale’s Setup Wizard makes it easy to customize the look of any new piece, including the fonts used for music and text.
+Sometimes, however, you want to change these elements later in the creative process.
+Fortunately, that’s easy, too.

-- Under Font, select the new music font you wish to use and press OK.
+- Under Font, select the new music font you wish to use (we selected Broadway Copyist, a music font with a handwritten appearance) and press OK.

 Voila!
-Finale automatically converts all the music characters to the new font:
+Finale automatically converts all the music characters (including notes and accidentals, clefs, key, and time signatures, dynamics, etc…) to the new font:

-Want to change all of the text in the document as well?
+Want to change every occurrence of a specific music font in the document as well?
 Try this:

 - Place a check next to Search for This Font and click Select.